 TOWN ON THE MOUNTAIN

 Town on the Mountain is a collection of original songs written from 2009 until 2019.
-Recorded at The Bomb Shelter in Nashville, TN and Easthall Recording Studio in Fayetteville, AR.
-It features The Buffalo Gals (Melissa Carper and Rebecca Patek), and a handful of Nashville based artists.
-Since the tracks were captured entirley with acoustic instruments, this album casts a unique contrast to JWG's previous album.
+It was recorded at The Bomb Shelter in Nashville, TN and Easthall Recording Studio in Fayetteville, AR.
+It features The Buffalo Gals (Melissa Carper and Rebecca Patek) and a handful of Nashville based artists.
+Each track was captured using only acoustic instruments.
+This album casts a unique contrast to JWG's previous album.